I Baschi alla Biennale 1976/2026

 The programme brings together academic, artistic and institutional perspectives, fostering dialogue between professionals from the creative and academic fields.
 The initiative aims to commemorate a key milestone in its cultural memory, to critically revisit that experience and, above all, to encourage dialogue between different generations of creators.

-Within the framework of the programme promoted by the Basque Government, the Etxepare Basque Institute, Artium Museoa and the Università Ca’ Foscari Venezia, the cultural programme will open on 6 May 2026 with the public presentation of the case study by the Museum of Contemporary Art of the Basque Country – Artium Museoa at the Palazzo Contarini della Porta di Ferro (16:00–20:00).
-The exhibition will also be open on 7 and 8 May, from 10:30 to 18:00 and from 10:30 to 21:30 respectively.
-This case study will bring together audiovisual materials, sound archives and documentation relating to Basque participation in the 1976 Biennale, presented alongside contemporary works, forming an archive capable of generating new interpretations and research perspectives.
+As part of the programme promoted by the Basque Government, the Etxepare Basque Institute, Artium Museoa and the Università Ca’ Foscari Venezia, the cultural programme opens on 6 May 2026 with Artium Museoa’s public case-study presentation at the Palazzo Contarini della Porta di Ferro (4:00pm–8:00pm).
+The exhibition will also be open on 7 and 8 May, from 10:30am to 6:00pm and from 10:30 to 21:30, respectively.
+This case study will bring together audiovisual materials, sound archives and documentation relating to Basque participation in the 1976 Biennale, presented alongside contemporary works, creating an archive capable of generating new interpretations and research perspectives.